Insights

 Do you need a landline for broadband?

-If you have a fibre-optic line connecting your home to the cabinet, or can get this installed as part of your broadband deal (and the cabinet is connected to the exchange with fibre), then you will be able to get the Internet without the phone line.
-If this is the case, you now have three options to access a broadband connection without a landline:
+If your home is connected to the cabinet with a fibre optic line or can have one installed as part of your broadband deal (and the cabinet is connected to the exchange with fibre), you have the option to get internet service without a landline.
+In this case, you now have three options to access broadband without a landline:

 1. Full Fibre